cupcake-recipes.com

 Preparation Steps

-• Cook on low for 6-8 hours or on high for 3-4 hours, or until beans are tender.
+• Cover and cook on low for about 8 hours or high for about 6 hours, until the beans are tender.

 Recipes Should You See